NVlabs/FPSci/docs/resultsFiles.md

 * `model_file`: The name of the model file used for this target

 ### Targets
-The `Targets` table is intended to provide additional detailed infomration about each target that was spawned within a trial.
+The `Targets` table is intended to provide additional detailed information about each target that was spawned within a trial.
 Table columns include:

 * `name`: The target name, corresponding to the name logged in the [`Target_Trajectory` table](#target_trajectory) and notably, unique to an individual trial
 * `target_type_name`: The name of the target type, in correspondence with the [`Target_Types`](#target_types) table